eimkasp/KTU-C---OOP-repositiory/Container class/README.md

 * Workers who were making details on one kind over the period
 * Workers list who were making most/least expensive details
 * Average of every worker salary and number of details done per day
 * And other similiar tasks...

+Main functions of data processing is in Source.cpp